Susan-Paudel/Todo-App/README.md

 ![Add](RecordAndScreenshot/Add.gif)

-**The Record shows the adding the task to the todo lists.
-To add the list of data by clicking floatingactionbutton which lies bottom left corner, then it will redirect to the task insert form through which data are inserted after clicking save and the form consists of some validation .lastly it will redirect to the todo list page by showing the task according to prefer the color chosen for each task.**
+**The Record shows the process of adding tasks to the todo list.
+The task can br added into the list by clicking floatingactionbutton which lies at the bottom left corner, then it will redirect to the task insert form through which tasks detail are inserted after clicking save button and the form consists of some validations as well .
+Lastly, it will redirect to the todo list page by showing the task details according to preferred priority color chosen for each task.**

 ---